A few questions with one word answers.

-With a successful series, broadcast revenue could quite significant.
+With a successful series, broadcast revenue could be quite significant!
 After each year, teams share in the broadcast revenue for that whole year.

 What is par?

 Par has two parts.
-The Cost per team member per day and Hero funds.
+The net expenses per team member per day and Hero funds.

 Par for each week.